Buffalo Assault Attorney

 - Vehicular assault means that a car was involved.
-Vehicular assault both in the first and second degree are considered non-violent felonies under state law.
+Vehicular assault both in the first and second degrees are considered nonviolent felonies under state law.
 Usually, vehicular assault is charged in instances of DWI.

 - Aggravated assault is the most serious of all assault charges.
-It can be charged as first, second, or third degree.
-Aggravated assault occurs if it is alleged you attempted to cause someone serious bodily harm; or try to harm someone with a deadly weapon.
+It can be charged as the first, second or third degree.
+Aggravated assault occurs if it is alleged you attempted to cause someone serious bodily harm or try to harm someone with a deadly weapon.

 - Assault in the third degree is a class A misdemeanor.
 You could receive a fine up to $1,000, probation, restitution, and you could have an Order of Protection against you.

 - Vehicular assault is a class E felony.
 You could face between 4 and 10 years in prison depending on your previous criminal history.
 It’s also possible that you would be sentenced to probation and receive no prison time.

 - Aggravated assault penalties depend on several circumstances like the age or identity of the victim.
 You could be fined up to $5,000 and face prison time.

 Developing the right legal defenses for an assault charge is an important task.
 Your future is on the line.
 Depending on the type of assault that you’re charged with, you may have legal defenses that are available to you.
 An assault attorney in Buffalo, New York, with experience in handling assault charges is an absolute necessity.